Cue Cards Samples with band 8 answers

 Q. What are the most popular kinds of TV programmes in your country?
 Why is this?

-Answer: Although I don't watch TV very often, I think that TV series stands in the first place among popular TV programmes.
-There are different types of TV series such as soap opera, drama, romance, adventure, science fiction, crime and investment, comedy and so on.
+Answer: Although I don't watch TV very often, I think that TV series stand in the first place among popular TV programmes.
+There are different types of TV series such as soap operas, dramas, romance, adventure, science fiction, crime and investment, comedy and so on.
 For example, Sherlock Holmes is a very popular TV series not only in England but also in other countries.
-Regarding the reasons why this is happening, I would say that those TV series are very interesting, entertaining and you can spend your free time watching it.
-For instance, when I watched a police procedural television series, I learnt almost everything about crimes and investigations and that turned out to be even educative.
-These types of TV series has a great variety of topics and the plots are very attractive.
+Regarding the reasons why this is happening, I would say that those TV series are very interesting and entertaining, and you can spend your free time watching them.
+For instance, when I watched a police procedural television series, I learnt almost everything about crimes and investigations and that turned out to be even more educative.
+These types of TV series have a great variety of topics and the plots are very attractive.
 That is why people do not want to miss any episode of their favourite TV series.

 Tip: Every country has its own popular TV programmes.
 This is just an example and it's based on my personal opinion.
 So don't take for granted that this is the only correct answer.
-You can talk about news, talk show, investigative programmes, debate show, talent hunt show, reality show, sports programmes etc as the most popular TV programme type in your country.
+You can talk about news, talk shows, investigative programmes, debate shows, talent hunt shows, reality shows, sports programmes etc as the most popular TV programme type in your country.

 Q. Do you think there are too many game shows on TV nowadays?
 Why?

 Answer: As I said earlier, I am not a TV fan!
 However, whenever I surf TV channels I can obviously feel the number of overwhelming sports channels.
 This is proof that people nowadays watch more sports channels and sports telecasting than ever before.
-Likewise, the number of game and quiz shows on different TV channels is also quite high.
-I have noticed my mom watch two game-shows and she likes them very much.
+Likewise, the number of "game and quiz shows" on different TV channels is also quite high.
+I have noticed my mom watch two game shows and she likes them very much.
 People often watch game shows because those programmes are entertaining and educational at the same time.
 The competitive nature and challenges attract many viewers to watch such programmes.
 Sometimes there are questions for the viewers and as a viewer, someone often gets the chance to earn prizes or the opportunity to participate in the live show.
-These are in my opinion are the reason games shows are more popular these days and there are so many of them.
+These are, in my opinion, the reasons "game shows" are more popular these days and there are so many of them.

 Tip: Your answer could be negative as well.
 Not every country has many game shows.
 If so, you should say the reasons you believe this is happening.
 Also, give one or two personal reason(s) why game shows in your country are not popular.